kiranlahiri/kiranlahiri.github.io/_pages/about.md

   - /about.html
 ---

-I recently graduated from the University of Michigan with a BS in Computer Science, where I took a particularly took an interest in computer architecture and embedded systems.
+I recently graduated from the University of Michigan with a BS in Computer Science, where I took an interest in computer architecture and embedded systems.
 My favorite projects include:
 - implementing a MIPS-R10000 style out-of-order processor in SystemVerilog alongside 4 teammates.
 - working on a C++ battery simulator used to select the most efficient battery cell out of a group of candidates for the Michigan Solar Car Team.
 - designing an "Automated Glockenspiel" alongside 2 teammates; this was a xylophone like instrument that played more than a dozen songs, implemented using an STM32, linear solenoid, and LCD display